pnminh/qcon-microservices/README.md

 4. **Lab 1:**
     - `git checkout lab1`
     - Create topic `orders` with 3 partitions
-    - Validate events and produce results to Kafka: Implement the TODO part of the OrderValidationService.
+    - Validate events and produce results to Kafka: Implement the TODO part of the OrderDetailsService.
 Note that `validate()` method implements the specific validation rules.
     - Build the service :) using `mvn clean install`
     - Test the simple validation service: Either using `scripts/run_lab1.sh`, writing a unit test, or a different method.
     - **Extra credit:** Use a produce method with error handling.